estherdomfeh213/thme/README.md

   ### MAC Addresses
-  The devices on the internet will have a phisical network interface,
+  The devices on the internet will have a phisical network interface, which is a microchip board found on the device's motherboard.

+  The network interface is assigned a unique address at the factory  it was built at, called  a **MAC(Media Access Control) address.
+The MAC address is a **twelve-charecter** hexidecimal** number(a base sixteen numbering system used in computing to represent numbers) split into two's and separeated by colon.These colons are considered separators.
+For example, a4:c3:f0:85:ac:2d.
+The first six characters represent the company that made the network interface, and the last six is a unique number.